-Recovery and Rehabilitation Following Revision Rotator Cuff Repair Surgery
+What is the Recovery Following Revision Rotator Cuff Repair Surgery?

 Following revision shoulder surgery, the repaired shoulder will be placed in a sling to immobilize the joint and to protect the repairs for approximately 6-8 weeks.
 A physical therapy program will be prescribed by Dr. Provencher and will begin immediately following the procedure.
 It is strongly suggested that patients work with the in-house physical therapists at Howard Head Sports Medicine to optimize their rehabilitation.
 Physical therapy progression varies for each patient and depends on type of revision rotator cuff repair performed, patient’s age, and patient’s overall health.

 For additional resources on revision rotator cuff repair, or to determine if you are a candidate for this shoulder surgery, please contact the Vail, Aspen and Denver, Colorado orthopedic office of shoulder surgeon Dr. Matthew Provencher.